- Handsome European styling

-The Regal comes in a fastback body shape or a long-roofed wagon shape, both by way of Europe where they’re sold as Opel models, a brand formerly owned by GM.
+The Regal comes in a fastback body shape or a long-roofed wagon shape, both by way of Europe where they’re sold under the Opel brand.
+GM formerly owned Opel.

 The Regal GS sports a 3.6-liter V-6 that makes 310 horsepower and it’s equipped with all-wheel drive, adjustable shocks, sport seats, and sporty body work.